DustinZH/UserMonitorSystem/README.md

 (2)Usecase: Compared with "Ray algorithm", the winding number not only can use in simple polygon, but aslo can use in the more complex polygon which has self-intersection.
 This alogorithm can detect on which layer the point is.

 ### Area equality algorithm(geoDecodev3) Deprecated !!
-(1)Theory:test whether area of polygon equals sum of area of triangles,which are composed by test point with two neighbor border points.
+(1)Theory: test whether area of polygon equals sum of area of triangles,which are composed by test point with two neighbor border points.

 (2)Usecase: only can use in simple polygon without Concave shape or self-intersection point